Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Preliminaries

 \section{Preliminaries}

 \paragraph*{Graphs.}

-Let $G=(V,E,w)$ be an undirected weighted graph, where $n = |V|$, $m = |E|$ and $w: E \rightarrow \mathbb{R}_+$.
-If $w(e) = 1$ for all $e \in E$, then we say $G$ is an undirected unweighted graph.
-If $ E $ is a multiset, in which every element has some integer multiplicity of at least $ 1 $, then we call $ G $ a multigraph.
+Let $G=(V,E,w_G)$ be an undirected weighted graph, where $n = |V|$, $m = |E|$ and $w_G: E \rightarrow \mathbb{R}_+$.
+If $w_G(e) = 1$ for all $e \in E$, then we say $G$ is an undirected unweighted graph.
+If $ E $ is a multiset, i.e., every element of $E$ may have integer multiplicity greater than $ 1 $, then we call $ G $ a multigraph.
 For a subset $C \subseteq V$ let $G[C]$ denote the subgraph of $G$ induced by $C$.
 Throughout the paper we call $C \subset V$ a \emph{cluster}.
 For any positive integer $k$, a \emph{clustering} of $G$ is a partition of $V$ into disjoint subsets $C_1, C_2, \ldots, C_k$.
 We say that an edge is an \emph{intra-cluster} edges if both its endpoints belong to the same cluster $C_i$ for some $i$; otherwise, we say that an edge is an \emph{inter-cluster} edge.

-For any $u,v \in V$ let $\dist_G(u,v)$ denote the length of shortest path between $u$ and $v$ induced by the edge weights $w$ of the graph $G$.
+For any $u,v \in V$ let $\dist_G(u,v)$ denote the length of a shortest path between $u$ and $v$ induced by the edge weights $w_G$ of the graph $G$.
 When $G$ is clear from the context, we will omit the subscript.
-The \emph{strong diameter} of a cluster $C \subset V$ is the maximum length of the shortest path between two vertices in the graph induced by $G[C]$, i.e., $\max \set{\dist_{G[C]}(u,v)}{u,v \in C}$.
+The \emph{strong diameter} of a cluster $C \subset V$ is the maximum length of the shortest path between any two nodes in $G[C]$, i.e., $\max \set{\dist_{G[C]}(u,v)}{u,v \in C}$.
 In the following we define a low-diameter clustering of $G$.

-\begin{definition} Let $k$ be any positive integer and $\beta \in (0,1)$.
-Given an undirected, unweighted graph $G=(V,E)$, a $(\fract,\diam)$-decomposition of $G$ is a partition of $V$ into disjoint subsets $C_1, C_2, \ldots,C_k$ such that: \begin{enumerate} \item The strong diameter of each $C_i$ is at most $\diam$. \item The number of edges with endpoints belonging to different subsets is at most $\fract m$. \end{enumerate} \end{definition} In the $(\fract,\diam)$-decompositions of the randomized dynamic algorithms in this paper, the bound in Condition~2 is in expectation.
+\begin{definition} Let $\beta \in (0,1)$ and $\diam > 0$.
+Given an undirected, unweighted graph $G=(V,E)$, a $(\fract,\diam)$-decomposition of $G$ is a partition of $V$ into disjoint subsets $C_1, C_2, \ldots,C_k$ (for some $ k \geq 1 $) such that: \begin{enumerate} \item The strong diameter of each $C_i$ is at most $\diam$. \item The number of edges with endpoints belonging to different subsets is at most $\fract m$. \end{enumerate} \end{definition} In the $(\fract,\diam)$-decompositions of the randomized dynamic algorithms in this paper, the bound in Condition~2 is in expectation.